-It's Not the Food: What Family Restaurants Actually Cost Me as an Autistic Adult
+What Family Restaurants Actually Cost Me as an Autistic Adult

-These visits are mandatory most of the time.
+When I go to visit my extended family such as my aunt or grandparents, these visits are mandatory most of the time.
 My family expects me there.

 Every time I go to a restaurant with my family or grandparents, the area itself is very loud with people constantly talking from all directions.
 My family is directly demanding my attention through eye contact and constant small talk.
 I have to filter all of these out at once.